ardislu/solc-metadata/README.md

 ## Extract

 After the runtime bytecode is fetched, the metadata may be extracted by reading the last ~53 or so bytes from the end of the runtime bytecode.
-The exact length will vary depending on the version of `solc` used to compile the bytecode.
-See the [`solc` docs](https://docs.soliditylang.org/en/v0.8.19/metadata.html#encoding-of-the-metadata-hash-in-the-bytecode) for details about how this metadata is encoded and how exactly to extract the metadata.
+The exact length will vary depending on the version of `solc` and the exact compiler settings used to compile the bytecode.
+See the [`solc` docs](https://docs.soliditylang.org/en/latest/metadata.html#encoding-of-the-metadata-hash-in-the-bytecode) for details about how this metadata is encoded and how exactly to extract the metadata.

 ## Decode